ashaffer/mini-hamt/Readme.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

 Minimal, functional HAMT (Hash Array Mapped Trie) implementation for immutable maps.
-Similar to other libraries like [ImmutableJS](https://github.com/facebook/immutable-js) or [hamt](https://github.com/mattbierner/hamt), but without all the frills and associated bloat.
-It's other big advantage is that it doesn't use classes or prototypes, just plain data, so serialization is free and easy.
+Similar to other libraries like [ImmutableJS](https://github.com/facebook/immutable-js) or [hamt](https://github.com/mattbierner/hamt), but without all the frills.
+Doesn't use prototypes or classes, so you don't have to do anything special to serialize it.

 ## Installation